Skip to content

 Looking up at the facade of Kirkgate Market in Leeds, a beige stone building with domed turrets and an elaborately carved exterior.

-There are so many fabulous things to do in Leeds City Centre, there really is something for everyone.
-Kirkgate Market is one of the largest indoor markets in Europe and is full of fresh produce and food stalls to grab some lunch.
-The beautiful Victoria Arcade and Corn Exchange shopping centres are perfect for buying something special or simply admiring the architecture.
+There are so many fabulous things to do in Leeds City Centre; there really is something for everyone.
+Kirkgate Market is one of the largest indoor markets in Europe, full of fresh produce and food stalls.
+The beautiful Victoria Arcade and Corn Exchange shopping centres are perfect for buying something special – or simply admiring the architecture.

-Leeds also has a huge range of bars and restaurants.
-From the best Thai and Indian homestyle cooks to Michelin-starred chefs, foodies will be in heaven here.
-Culture fans won’t be disappointed either.
+Leeds also has a lot to offer culture fans.
 The Royal Armouries Museum is exceptional, while Leeds Art Gallery has a wonderful collection.
 And both are free to visit!

 RECOMMENDED TOUR: Leeds Guided City Center Walking Tour – from £13pp